- View Offline

-Hi.
-I'm Adam Crespi, and welcome to Rendering Interiors in Autodesk 3ds Max.
-In this course, we'll look at the materials, lighting, and rendering for an interior scene in 3ds Max.
-We'll start out by creating a daylight system, and adding in a photographic exposure, so we can see the lighting in a scene like we would see it through a camera.
-Then we'll look at adding interior lights and sky portals, so we have different lighting setups in our scene.
-Finally, we'll take our rendering out into both Adobe After Effects and the Foundry's Nuke, applying post effects and compositing and to really get that final look polished.
+- [Voiceover] Hi, I'm Adam Crespi, and welcome to Rendering Interiors in Autodesk 3ds Max.
+In this course, we'll look at the materials, lighting and rendering for an interior scene in 3ds Max.
+We'll start out by creating a daylight system, and adding a photographic exposure, so we can see the lighting in a scene like we would see it through a camera.
+Then we'll look at adding in interior lights and sky portals, so we have different lighting setups in our scene.
+Finally, we'll take our rendering out into both Adobe After Effects and The Foundry's Nuke, applying post-effects and compositing to really get that final look polished.